Likud: Shamir and Netanyahu's first term

-In 1998, Netanyahu agreed to cede territory in the Wye River Memorandum, which led some Likud MKs, led by Benny Begin (Menachem Begin's son), Michael Kleiner and David Re'em, to break away and form a new party, named Herut – The National Movement.
-The new party was endorsed by Yitzhak Shamir, who expressed disappointment in Netanyahu's Leadership.
-Following the withdrawal of his remaining partners, Netanyahu's coalition collapsed in December of 1998, resulting in the 1999 election, where Labor's Ehud Barak defeated Netanyahu on a platform promoting the settlement of final status issues.
+In 1998 Netanyahu agreed to cede territory in the Wye River Memorandum, which led some Likud MKs, led by Benny Begin (Menachem Begin's son), Michael Kleiner and David Re'em, to break away and form a new party, named Herut – The National Movement.
+The new party was endorsed by Yitzhak Shamir, who expressed disappointment in Netanyahu's leadership.
+Following the withdrawal of his remaining partners, Netanyahu's coalition collapsed in December 1998, resulting in the 1999 election, where Labor's Ehud Barak defeated Netanyahu on a platform promoting the settlement of final status issues.
 Following his defeat, Netanyahu stepped down as leader of Likud.
 That September, former Defense Minister Ariel Sharon won a leadership election to replace Netanyahu, defeating Jerusalem Mayor Ehud Olmert and former Finance Minister Meir Sheetrit.

-Barak's government collapsed in December of 2000, several months after the Camp David Summit ended without an agreement, and early elections for Prime Minister were called for February of 2001, in which Sharon decisively defeated Barak.
-In 2002, Netanyahu challenged Sharon in a leadership election, but was defeated.
+Barak's government collapsed in December 2000, several months after the Camp David Summit ended without an agreement, and early elections for Prime Minister were called for February 2001, in which Sharon decisively defeated Barak.
+In 2002 Netanyahu challenged Sharon in a leadership election, but was defeated.
 During Sharon's tenure, Likud faced an internal split due to Sharon's policy of unilateral disengagement from Gaza and parts of the West Bank, which proved extremely divisive within the party.

 Sharon and Kadima split

 Sharon's Disengagement Plan alienated him from some Likud supporters and fragmented the party.
 He faced several serious challenges to his authority shortly before his departure.
-The first was in March 2005, when he and Netanyahu, then his Finance Minister, proposed a budget plan that met fierce opposition from the opposition and parties to the Likud's right.
+The first was in March 2005, when he and Netanyahu, then his finance minister, proposed a budget plan that met fierce opposition from the opposition and parties to the Likud's right.
 The plan passed the Knesset's finance committee by a one-vote margin, before being approved by the Knesset by a wider margin later that month.
 The second was in September 2005, when Sharon's critics in the Likud, led by Netanyahu, forced a vote in the Likud's central committee on a proposal for an early leadership election, which was defeated by 52% to 48%.
 In November, Sharon's opponents within the Likud joined with the opposition to prevent the appointment of three of his associates to the Cabinet, successfully preventing the appointment of two.

-On 20 November, Labor announced its withdrawal from Sharon's governing coalition following the election of the left-wing Amir Peretz as its leader.
+On 20 November 2005 Labor announced its withdrawal from Sharon's governing coalition following the election of the left-wing Amir Peretz as its leader.
 On 21 November 2005, Sharon announced he would be leaving the Likud and forming a new centrist party, Kadima.
 The new party included both Likud and Labor supporters of unilateral disengagement.
 Sharon also announced that an election would take place in early 2006.
 Seven candidates had declared themselves as contenders to replace Sharon as leader: Netanyahu, Uzi Landau, Shaul Mofaz, Yisrael Katz, Silvan Shalom and Moshe Feiglin.
 Landau and Mofaz later withdrew, the former in favour of Netanyahu and the latter to join Kadima.